-- Social networking sites (e.g. Facebook, Snap Chat, Instagram)
+- Social networking sites (e.g. Facebook, Snap Chat, Instagram, Tik Tok, etc.)

 - Blogs

 - Discussion forums

 - Collaborative online spaces

-- Media Sharing services (i.e. You Tube) - Micro-blogging (i.e. Twitter)
+- Media Sharing services (i.e. You Tube)

+- Micro-blogging (i.e. Twitter)

 As part of our duty to safeguard children it is essential to maintain the privacy and security of all our families and employees.
 We therefore require that: